logseq/docs/pages/term.properties.md

 	  published: 2009
 	  ```
 - **Built-in Properties**
 	- There are built-in in properties that control Logseq functionality.
 Most of the these properties are hidden from the user but a few are user editable.
 These property names are reserved for Logseq and thus _must_ not be used as a user property.
-The number in brackets indicates how many values you may define.
+The number in parenthesis indicates how many values you may define i.e. (1) is one value and (N) is multiple values.
 	- Editable properties
 		- `icon` (1) define icon identifier for a page.
 		- `title` (1) overrides the title of a page to be different from the file name.